Three Ehrhart Quasi-polynomials: Introduction

 In particular, the terms of highest polynomial degree in $b$ of the function $S^L(\p(b),h)$ form the homogeneous polynomial of degree $d+m$ given by the integral $I(\p(b),h)$, while the term of polynomial degree $0$ (the ``constant term") is a step-polynomial of (step) degree at most $d+m$.

-\begin{example} The simplest example is $V=\R$ with $\la\mu_1,x\ra=x$ and $\la\mu_2,x\ra=-x$.
+\begin{example} The simplest example is $V=\R$ with $\la\alpha_1,x\ra=x$ and $\la\alpha_2,x\ra=-x$.
 Thus $ \p(b)=\{\,x \in \R : x\leq b_1, -x\leq b_2\,\}$.
 If $b_1+b_2\geq 0$, the polytope $ \p(b)$ is the interval $[-b_2,b_1]$.
 If $L=V$, then $ S^V(\p(b),1)=b_1+b_2$, while for $L=\{0\}$, $S^{\{0\}}(\p(b),1)= b_1+ b_2 -\{b_1\}-\{b_2\}+1$.
 These two functions have local degree $1$ with respect to $(b_1,b_2)$. \end{example}

 The family $\p(b)$ is the family of polytopes obtained from a fixed simple rational polytope $\p$ by moving each facet parallel to itself in all possible ways.
 We can consider smaller families of polytopes with parallel faces.
 For example, as in classical Ehrhart theory, we can dilate $\p$ to obtain $t\p$ for $t\in \R_{\geq 0}$, or more generally we can consider \emph{Minkowski linear systems} $t_1\p_1+t_2\p_2+\cdots+t_q\p_q$.
 By specializing our quasi-polynomial formulas, we obtain formulas for $S^L(t\p,h)$ and $S^L(t_1\p_1+t_2\p_2+\cdots+t_q\p_q,h)$.
-In contrast to the typical settings in the literature, we can allow the polytopes $\p_i$ to be merely \emph{semi-rational}, i.e., the facets of $\p_i$ are parallel to rational hyperplanes, whereas the vertices are allowed to be arbitrary real points in~$V$.